Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-json.md

 # Working with JSON

-The information we get back from a web server using HTTP is usually not just plain text as in with the Lorem Ipsum snippet we retrieved in the previous section but very often the text we get back is *structured* where JSON is the most commonly used format to structure that text.
+The information we get back from a web server using HTTP is usually not just plain text.
+Unlike the Lorem Ipsum snippet we retrieved in the previous section, very often the text we get back is *structured* where JSON is the most commonly used format to structure that text.

 > We usually say "We get JSON from the web server" as shorthand for "We get text back from the web server structured as JSON"